 To Apply for Research Support:

-1) Complete and submit online the UMBS Application for Housing & Research form.
+1) Complete and submit the UMBS Research Project Proposal and Application for Housing & Research forms.

 2) Submit a brief cover letter, via e-mail, with an application attached as a single document (Word or Word-readable file, e.g. PDF).
 The application must include the following, in order: